Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you touch the panel or breakers.

 - Find the breaker labeled “AC” and ensure it’s in the “on” position.
-If it’s tripped, the lever will be in the middle or “off” spot.
+If it’s tripped, the lever will be in the "off" position.

 - Steadily move the breaker back to the “on” location.
 If it instantaneously trips again, don’t touch it and reach us at 803-220-0761.
 A breaker that keeps turning off might mean your residence has an electrical problem.